-1. Click the Transitions button on the left sidebar to open the list of all transitions.
+1. Click the Transitions button in the upper left-hand corner of the window to open the list of all transitions.

-2. In the list of transitions, pick a style you like and drag-and-drop its icon between two clips on the Timeline.
+2. In the list of transitions, pick a style you like and drag-and-drop its icon between to clips on the Timeline.